-168. Advanced Theology Proper.
+- 168. Advanced Theology Proper.
 A study of theism and trinitarianism designed to augment the prescribed course in this field.
 A more intensive study of this doctrine is provided than is possible in the prescribed course and students are expected to specialize in one aspect of the doctrine.
 The method of study includes lectures, assigned problems, and reports.
 Available also as a seminar for graduate students with credit proportional to work.
 Prerequisite, prescribed course in Theology Proper.
 Elective, two hours.
-Professor Walvoord.

-169. Theology Seminar.
+Professor Walvoord. - 169.
+Theology Seminar.
 A general course planned for those who desire to study intensively some aspect of theology considered more generally in other courses.
 Students enrolled in this course are expected to develop some doctrine exhaustively.
 Plan of study includes intensive reading, conference with professor, and thesis work.
 Credit is allowed proportioned to the amount of work but not to exceed four semester hours in any one subject of study.
 Enrollment is limited to advanced students in theology subject to consent of professor.
 Offered in any semester upon request.
+Professor Walvoord. - 170.
+Premillennialism.
+A survey of the system of doctrine and Biblical interpretation involved in premillennialism.
+The key problems of premillennial interpretation of Scripture are analyzed, including the determining hermeneutical principles, interpretation of key passages of Scripture, and the relation of premillennialism to all aspects of doctrine.
+Amillennialism and other opposing systems are carefully considered.
+Elective, two hours, winter semester, 1945-1946.
 Professor Walvoord.